Our Impact through Infographics

 To Reduce Fatal Motorcycle Crashes, First Understand How They Happen

-This is how the National Highway Traffic Safety Administration and the U.S. DOT Volpe Center worked together to better understand the motorcycle crash problem, a critical first step toward improving the safety of motorcycle operators and other road users.
+The National Highway Traffic Safety Administration and the U.S. DOT Volpe Center worked together to better understand the motorcycle crash problem, a critical first step toward improving the safety of motorcycle operators and other road users.

 Estimating Vehicle Hours of Travel